In this blog series we’re examining the Five Myths of Kubernetes Resource Optimization.

 The Truth About Manual Application Tuning

 Truth: Application tuning can pull down resource allocations to the peak of the utilization curve while preventing the application from failing due to too few resources.
-However, it cannot eliminate the Spark waste that still occurs when the utilization curve is not at peak—which is most of the time—nor can it account for changing needs as data characteristics change dynamically.
-This waste from non-peak times driving peak-level costs is still significant, typically 30% or more for most Spark applications.
+However, it cannot eliminate the waste that still occurs when the utilization curve is not at peak—which is most of the time—nor can it account for changing needs as data characteristics change dynamically.
+This waste from non-peak times driving peak-level costs is still significant, typically 30% or more for most Kubernetes applications.
 And, most of the time, busy developers want to be developing, not spending their time tuning applications.

 Myth 5.
 Spark Dynamic Allocation